rebgrasshopper/dailyplanner/README.md

 ## Introduction ##

 This project can be accessed from any browser on an internet-connected device.
 It is a simple work calendar featuring dynamically updated HTML and CSS powered by jQuery, with dates from moment.js.
-It contains textareas which can be edited and saved via attached buttons.
+It contains textareas which autosave as the user types.
 The textarea values save to local storage and automatically load upon page initialization.

 ## Usage ##